top of page

 “Lecia, no!”
 I whispered.

-She stepped several paces closer to them, taking care not to make a sound.
+She stepped several paces closer to them, not making a sound.
 The Beings paid her no attention.
 I feared losing the last of my precious family.
 My younger sister raised a hand to wave to them.

 I reached out and pulled her down by her hips.
 “They will do to us what they did to Mother,” I whispered.